An efficient and energy stable framework for phase field simulations of grain growth in additive manufacturing: Conclusion

 \section{Conclusion}

-This work proposed a class of stabilized semi-implicit time integration schemes for phase field simulations of grain growth during rapid solidification in AM processes.
-The key findings are summarized as follows. \begin{enumerate} \item The developed stabilized semi-implicit schemes can enable two orders-of-magnitude larger time steps than the conventional explicit scheme without sacrificing the accuracy, a speed-up of the same can be expected. \item The proposed choice of the stabilization coefficient, along with the stability analysis, can ensure the revisited energy law, as confirmed by the numerical experiments. \item The proposed method can accurately capture detailed microstructure evolution, including the grain morphology and growth characteristics observed in rapid solidification during AM processes. \item Both the first-order and second-order stabilized semi-implicit schemes showed supperior performance in terms of accuracy and stability. \item The simulations and numerical results are validated by investigating the effects of kinetic anisotropy and different laser scan speeds and are consistent with that reported in the literature \cite{Chadwick2021}. \end{enumerate}
+This work proposed a finite element framework coupled with a class of stabilized semi-implicit time integration schemes for phase field simulations of grain growth during rapid solidification in AM processes.
+The key findings are summarized as follows. \begin{enumerate} \item The developed stabilized semi-implicit schemes can enable two orders-of-magnitude larger time steps than the conventional explicit scheme without sacrificing the accuracy, a speed-up of the same can be expected. \item The proposed choice of the stabilization coefficient, along with the stability analysis, can ensure the revisited energy law, as confirmed by the numerical experiments. \item Both the first-order and second-order stabilized semi-implicit schemes showed {superior} performance in terms of accuracy and stability. {In general, the first-order scheme can serve as the default choice because of its simplicity of implementation.
+If the required accuracy cannot be achieved with a sufficiently large time step, the second-order scheme may instead be employed.} \item The proposed framework can accurately capture detailed microstructure evolution, including the grain morphology and growth characteristics observed in rapid solidification during AM processes. \item The simulations and numerical results are validated by investigating the effects of kinetic anisotropy and different laser scan speeds and are consistent with that reported in the literature \cite{Chadwick2021}. \end{enumerate}

 Our ongoing work is to incorporate convolution tensor decomposition \cite{Lu2025} to further accelerate large volume phase field simulations.
-Additionally, adaptive time-stepping strategies can be developed with the proposed methods.
+Additionally, adaptive time-stepping strategies can be developed within the proposed framework.
 These advancements will enable efficient high fidelity microstructure simulations and ultimately support the improvement of 3D printing processes.
+Furthermore, other effects, e.g., composition variations and energy anisotropy, can be included in the same framework for different alloys and solidification conditions.